March 11, 2025

 Ensuring the industry is sustainable, profitable, and efficient, it has turned to technology and research.

-Fish farming, also known as aquaculture, is a rapidly growing industry, contributing over 50% of the fish consumed by humans comes from aquaculture.
+Fish farming, also known as aquaculture, is a rapidly growing industry, contributing over 50% of the global fish supply.

 Improving Fish Health and Reducing Waste with Technology